lebe-dev/pw/docs/SECURITY.md

 # Security

-- Browser generates encryption key
+- Browser generates encryption key or you can specify your own password
 - Browser encrypt data
 - Browser generate and encode unique Secret URL which contains secret id and encryption key
 - Backend stores ONLY encrypted data
 - Backend doesn't use disk to store data
 - Backend do cleanup for in-memory storage:
   - Each time when someone retrieve secret
-  - By schedule (interval depends on option `secrets-cleanup-schedule`)
+  - By redis TTL schedule

 ## Decryption